bad63r/dotfiles/spacemacs/README.md

 I figured out how to run spacemacs as a server on Linux.
 That enables me to run neatly spacemacs in one frame, opening all files from gui file browser and from spacemacs itself.

-- First, to even enable that feauture to run as a server, you need to add two lines in your ~/.spacemacs configuration file in **
-(defun dotspacemacs/init ()** section.
-Or just copy my config ...
+- First, to even enable that feauture to run as a server, you need to add two lines in your ~/.spacemacs configuration file in **(defun dotspacemacs/init ()** section.
+Or you can copy my spacemacs config.
 ```
    dotspacemacs-enable-server t
    dotspacemacs-persistent-server t